texora/GeekU/src/shared/util/Log.md

       Some complex 'Kool Output' with bunches of 'Very Nice Pizzazz'
 ```

-NOTE: Additional log levels may be created through ???.
-This should
-be invoked very early in your app's startup process. ??? give example of real addition.

 ## msgFn() Callbacks

-As you can see from above, logging probes are based on functional
+As you can see from the example above, logging probes are based on
-callbacks.
-Notice that the ES6 arrow functions are used with template
+functional callbacks.
+Notice that the example is using ES6 arrow
-string literals.
+functions with template string literals.

 The reason behind this is to minimize the overhead in message
 construction when the probe is going to be thrown on the floor